 Lead role in a new feature film.

-Updated August 16: Michael Roark posted a few new photos of himself on set on a motocross bike, with one hard at work and him looking dirty and in character as Marshall Bennett, and the other taken at the end of the day where he’s leaving the set saying, “Leaving work.
+On August 16 2018, Michael Roark posted a few new photos of himself on set on a motocross bike, with one hard at work and him looking dirty and in character as Marshall Bennett, and the other taken at the end of the day where he’s leaving the set saying, “Leaving work.
 I prefer four wheelers over set vans.”
 Take a look at the photos at the bottom of the article for a glimpse.

 Adkins guest-starred on Y&R in May 2008 when he performed his hit “You’re Gonna Miss This” for a loved-up Nick Newman (Joshua Morrow) and Phyllis Summers (then Michelle Stafford).
 Nick set up the surprise serenade for Phyllis in honor of their first anniversary.

 Michael Roark exited Y&R in December 2016 and posted a goodbye note to fans, after his character Travis headed out of Genoa City following his drunkenly cheating on live-in love Victoria Newman (Amelia Heinle) with his former girlfriend Michelle (Kelly Frye).
 The actor has been involved with two other projects since leaving the soap, having filmed the role of Vance in the thriller The Au Pair, which is in post-production, and also as Alek O’Connor in the upcoming drama film Catalyst.

 Watch Soaps.com for updates on Roark’s motocross movie, which goes into production this week.